anthonyhumphreys/anthonyhumphreysdev/content/posts/2020-05-17--IntroducingEdon.md/index.md

 # Why does this exist?

 Mainting a separate repo and all that merging sounds like a nightmare, right?
-Well, I'll archive the repository once Deno has a solid Code of Conduct and the core contributors are seen to be taking their role in supporting a community.
+Well, I'll archive the repository once Deno has a solid Code of Conduct and the core contributors are seen to be taking their role in supporting a community more seriously.

 The Deno team has, so far, seemed reluctant to take the issue of not having a Code of Conduct seriously.